 Traditionally, these conditions are treated by independent specialists: endocrinologists, gynecologists, geneticists and psychologists.
-To promote and foster collaboration, Texas Children's Hospital has created an internationally recognized Program for Gender Medicine.
-Our multidisciplinary team of ethicists, urologists, gynecologists, surgeons, endocrinologists, geneticists, and psychologists collaborate to determine diagnosis, appropriate hormonal and surgical treatments, and sex assignment.
+To promote and foster collaboration, Texas Children's Hospital has created an internationally recognized Program for Disorders of sexual Differentiation.
+Our multidisciplinary team of ethicists, psychologists, urologists, gynecologists, endocrinologists, geneticists, and psychologists collaborate to determine diagnosis, appropriate hormonal and surgical treatments, and sex assignment.

-Our primary goal is to enhance the quality of life for these children and their parents by effectively utilizing all the resources of Texas Children’s Hospital in an integrated care model.
+Our primary goal is to enhance the quality of life for children with DSD and their parents by effectively utilizing all the resources of Texas Children’s Hospital in an integrated care model.
 Our multidisciplinary team works daily to achieve this by involving and educating parents so you are comfortable making decisions within an ethical framework.
-The following patients are good candidates for evaluation by our team:
+The following patients are good candidates for evaluation by our multidisciplinary team:

 - Babies born with variations in the appearance of their genitalia, which makes it difficult to tell whether they are boys or girls